dovahcrow/dovahcrow.github.io/content/post/kindle-pdf-optimization-service.md

 And use comma `,` to combine the page selections, e.g. `1,5-9,10-`.
 There should not be any spaces inside the page selection.

-Basically this service will crop your book into a kindle readable format on server and send it pretending it is you sending the book by mocking the email address.
+Basically, this service will crop your book into a Kindle-readable format on server and send it pretending it is you sending the book by mocking the email address.

-Be carefull, you should not send classified documents to this address!
-Although I will delete them in place on the server, the document will exist in gmail trash for several days until google purge the trash bin automatically.
+Be careful, you should not send classified documents to this address!
+Although I will delete them in place on the server, the document will exist in
+Gmail trash for several days until Google purge the trash bin automatically.
 And if something goes wrong, I may replay attachments in the trash bin to debug.
-So please DON'T SEND CLASSIFIED or PRIVATE DOCUMENTS to me in order to keep me away from legal issue.
+So please DON'T SEND CLASSIFIED or PRIVATE DOCUMENTS to me in order to keep me away from the legal issue.

 Great thanks to [willus](http://www.willus.com/) who provided [this excellent tool](http://www.willus.com/k2pdfopt/) to produce